Roshan1206/spring-security/README.md

 # spring-security

-main -> Getting started with spring-security (Hard coded values in application.properties file)
+Added SecurityFilterChain with formLogin and httpBasic and storing username and password in application.properties file